New York Attorney General Eric Schneiderman Resigns After Four Women Accuse Him Of Abuse

 “I’ve known Eric for nearly 35 years as a husband, father and friend.
 These allegations are completely inconsistent with the man I know, who has always been someone of the highest character, outstanding values and a loving father.”

-In 2010, when Eric Schneiderman was a state senator from Manhattan, he introduced a bill to make intentional strangulation to the point of consciousness a felony.
+In 2010, when Eric Schneiderman was a state senator from Manhattan, he introduced a bill to make intentional strangulation to the point of unconsciousness a felony.
 Also in 2010, the National Organization for Women endorsed him in his bid for attorney general.
 For years, Schneiderman’s office has published a brochure for victims of domestic abuse.